Jonah16-hub/Datacamp/readme.md

 ```
 ## Usage

-You have 2 types of analysis :
+You have 2 types of analysis:
 - Google News
 - Twitter